junxit/us-congress-bills-110/bill.md

 ## § 6.
 Administering oaths

-Section 711(4) is amended by striking “when auditing and settling accounts”.
+Section 711 is amended by striking paragraph (4) and inserting the following:

+> - **(4)** administer oaths to witnesses, except that, in matters other than auditing and settling accounts, the authority of an officer or employee to administer oaths to witnesses pursuant to a delegation under paragraph (2) shall not be available without the prior express approval of the Comptroller General (or a designee).

 ## § 7.
 Comptroller General reports